-Hae-Sin Kim Thomas has 23 years of K-12 public education experience with the 15 years focused primarily on turning around the lowest-performing schools and providing quality options to under-served communities.
+Hae-Sin Kim Thomas, Chairperson, has 23 years of K-12 public education experience with the 15 years focused primarily on turning around the lowest-performing schools and providing quality options to under-served communities.
 Her work has been recognized by the Aspen Institute Entrepreneurial Leaders in Public Education fellowship program, of which she is a member.
 She is currently the CEO of Education for Change Public Schools, a charter management organization based in Oakland.
 She is the co-founder and a Board Director of Great Oakland Public Schools, an Oakland-based education advocacy group.
 She has extensive experience working with school districts and charter management organizations to re-create their lowest-performing schools as the CEO of urbanED solutions and as the Director of New School Development for the Oakland Unified School District.
 She was the founding principal of ASCEND, one of the five original new small and autonomous schools opened in Oakland.
 She has a MA in Administration, Planning and Social Policy from the Graduate School of Education at Harvard University, a MA in Curriculum and Instruction from University of San Francisco, and a BS in Economics from the University of Pennsylvania.
 Hae-Sin is also the parent of Kobi and Hana, two incredibly energetic children who keep her on her toes.

 Reach Hae-Sin here: firstname.lastname@example.org